xuzhao-nick/Design-Patterns-in-Swift/documents/MVVM.md

 - Transforming models into view representation
 - Compliments MVC well by moving transformation logic out of view controllers

+***What should you be careful about?***

+- Objects won't always fit into models, view-models or views categories
+- Use with other Patterns
+- May be overkill initially when creating an app

 ## Code Example
 [Model-View-ViewModel.playground],[SampleProject]